ricardo-ch/native-redux-component/README.md

 # native-redux-component

 Want to use redux without using react ?
-Redux Component is a native implementation of react component which permits to wath you state and trigger `render()` method of your child component whenever it changes.
+Redux Component is a native implementation of react component which permits to watch your state and trigger `render()` method of your child component whenever it changes.

 It also has the ability to render only when parts of the state change.